davidguttman/discord-newsletter/README.md

 - `POST /email-summary` - Send the generated summary via email using Mailgun

 *(Authentication might be required for some endpoints depending on the setup)*

+## Scripts 📜

+- `npm run dev` - Start the development server with auto-restart
+- `npm start` - Start the production server
+- `npm test` - Run the test suite
+- `node scripts/send-newsletter.js` - Send a weekly newsletter with Discord messages
+- `node scripts/send-daily-summary.js` - Send a daily summary of Discord messages
+- `node scripts/archive-messages.js` - Archive messages from Discord to the database

 ## Code Style 📝